 - Completed application to open the account

-You can open an account both in person and remotely:
+A personal and corporate account can be opened both in person and remotely:

 Comparison of fees to activate a bank account in Dominica